kuruwyami/gruwfiles/README.md

+<p align="center">IMPORTANT:I switched to latte theme,so this is no longer maintained and beta-ish.

 Welcome!If you got any issues,first look in this readme file then report it to my Discord username:kuruwyami.I will answer you quick as possible.